drdrej/java-pencil-log/README.md

 ## Say thank you
 This project is open-source and free, so if you use it or simply like it you are welcome to donate.

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=D7GL3MAY2KYLG)

+*Feel free to use, to fork and to code!*
+      Andreas Siebert
+	  aka drdrej/nestor_kodila

 ## License
 **LGPL v.3 (updated 2013)**